Back to Blog

 As you might have noticed, Agile and DevOps approaches are similar tactical frameworks.
 They both have a common goal: getting high-quality products as quickly as possible.
 But what sets them apart?
 Let's go over some of their differences.

-Team DevOps teams are often large.
-It brings the development and operations teams —which tend to be apart— together.
-Agile involves smaller teams, with developers and product managers reacting to clients’ changing needs.
+Team DevOps teams are often large and brings development and operations teams together.
+Agile involves smaller teams, with devs and PMs reacting to clients’ changing needs.

-Focus The focus of DevOps lies in testing and delivery.
-Also, its aim is to deliver end-to-end business solutions.
-It focuses on iterative development and constant changes.
-Besides, it relies on Software Development.
+Focus DevOps focuses on testing and delivery while aiming to deliver end-to-end business solutions.
+Agile focuses on iterative development and while relying on Software Development.

-Process It works with hyper-releases and may have several of these every day.
-Here, the focus is on iterative development and constant changes.
+Process It works with hyper-releases and may have several every day.
+The focus is on iterative development and constant changes.

-Stages The DevOps process also includes delivery and maintenance.
-The Agile process starts with ideation and finishes with code completion.
+Stages DevOps process includes delivery and maintenance.
+Agile process starts with ideation and ends with code completion.

 DevOps and Agile principles can also work together like their different hybrid models.
 Teams mix the best of both to deliver faster products while having user needs at the forefront.
 Yet, given cultural philosophy shifts, their implementation should be well thought out until becoming common practice.
 These methods apply mainly to larger companies.